OfficeDev/Microsoft-Teams-Samples/samples/tab-approval/csharp/README.md

    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

-Note: App should be installed for user's manager for getting notification.
+Note: App should be installed for user's manager also to get task approval notification.
 ## Further reading

 - [Bot Framework Documentation](https://docs.botframework.com)